 Before You Begin: If the data on which you want to base your chart is already available within Excel 2010, create your chart in Excel, and then copy-paste it into a PowerPoint slide.

-Follow these steps to inserting a new chart in PowerPoint 2007 for Windows:
+Follow these steps to insert a new chart in PowerPoint 2010 for Windows:

 - Create a new presentation in PowerPoint, or open an existing presentation.

 - When you insert a new slide in PowerPoint, it uses the default Title Slide layout.